I used to struggle a lot with food and feeling good in my body when I traveled…

 When you’re afraid or anxious, your body may go into fight-or-flight mode.

-In this state, blood moves away from the digestive system – which is considered non-essential in an emergency – and toward your muscles.
+In this state, blood moves away from the digestive system – which is considered non-essential in an emergency – and toward your muscles, so you can fight or flee.

 This can slow down digestion.